sap-labs-france/ev-dashboard/README.md

 ## Installation

 * Install NodeJS: https://nodejs.org/ (install the LTS version)
-* Install Python version 2.7 (not the version 3.7!)
 * Clone this GitHub project
 * Go into the **ev-dashboard** directory and run **npm install** or **yarn install** (use sudo in Linux)